rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/34_networking-and-communication/347_enable-vpn.md

   1. Navigate to the right navigation pane and click **Devices**.
   2. Select the specific device for which you want to enable VPN.
-  3. On the device details page, click **Enable VPN**.
-A pop-up will appear with the **Advertise Routes** field.
+  3. On the device details page, if VPN is disabled, click **Enable VPN**.
+If subnets are specified during project creation, a pop-up will appear with the **Advertise Routes** field.
 To advertise your device on the subnets specified during project creation, mark the checkbox.
-For more information, see [Enable VPN for an Online Device](/3_how-tos/32_device-management/321_onboarding-a-device/#enable-vpn-for-an-online-device)
+For more information, see [Enable VPN for an Online Device](/3_how-tos/32_device-management/321_onboarding-a-device/#enable-vpn-for-an-online-device).

   {{%notice info%}}
    VPN can be enabled on devices only if VPN is enabled for the selected project and if the device is online.